 The atomic bomb had been dropped.
 The Axis of Evil had been defeated.
 The war-weary soldiers of the world were finally able to go home and have the rest they so rightly deserved.
-With the soldiers back at home having little to do, people had a lot of sex.
-And with a lot of sex comes a lot of children.
+With the soldiers back at home having little to do, we saw an increase in the number of children being born.

 That was when another atomic bomb was dropped.
 Not a real atomic bomb; no, this was a metaphorical atomic bomb, dropped on the children of the nation.
-The soldiers, apparently still bored after having had enough sex to produce four or five offspring, decided to collectively torture an entire generation.
+The soldiers, apparently still bored after having produced four or five offspring, decided to collectively torture an entire generation.

 Locked in a cramped cage, forced to listen to the hideous shrieks of the others locked in with them, and hardly even allowed outside for natural human functions.
 This was the road trip: the scourge of a nation of youth, and an experience far more terrible than the war of the generation before.
 Stuffed in a hot car with your despised siblings listening to awful singing and bad music, all on the way to someplace you didn’t even want to be.
 For years, children were forced to endure this torture with no means of escape.
 That is, until…